rajat1883/Peter_Answers/README.md

 # Peter_Answers
-This app is a very small app to fool people to answer their questions
+This app is like a magic which answers questions of people